lcpz/awesome-copycats/README.rst

 Freedesktop menu in use is just an example: feel free to modify ``freedesktop/freedesktop.lua``.

+If you happen to get an error involving ``/home fs widget``, that's probably because you didn't properly set *$HOME* in your profile or something.
+Try replacing every occurrence with just ``/``, or some other argument defined in vicious readme_, section ``vicious.widgets.fs``.

 **Have any suggestions?** Did you see some great stuff and you want me to put my paws on it?
 Feel free to email me, it might just be the next copycat!

 Author